When a Picasso Was Stolen from the NGV

 Patrick McCaughey

-Investigators theorised that the thieves may have hidden in the gallery overnight, removing the painting from its frame and placing the registrars card while the building was empty.
+Investigators theorised that the thieves had hidden in the gallery overnight, removing the painting from its frame and placing the registrars card while the building was empty.
+In the morning they could then have simply walked out; the painting measured only 55 x 47 centimetres, so could have been concealed in a bag or under a coat.

 The arts community’s response was mixed.
 Many artists publicly decried the theft, while a smaller number recognised merit in the ACT’s demands for increased arts funding.